Omni United

 Omni United Pte Ltd is a tyre designer, manufacturer, and distributor headquartered in Singapore.
 The company develops and produces tyres in collaboration with manufacturing partners in Thailand, Serbia, China, and India.
 It owns several brands including Radar, Patriot, American Tourer, and Tecnica, and also develops other licensed and private brands.

 The company was founded in 2003 by G.S.
 Sareen, a former entrepreneur in the e-commerce industry.
 Omni United offers tyres for passenger cars, SUVs, 4x4, light truck, van, trailer, truck, and bus.
 It distributes more than five million tyres annually across 80 countries worldwide.

 Omni United acquired Interstate Tire Distributor, a California-based wholesaler with six locations in four Western states, in October 2015.
-In June 2016, the company finalised the acquisition of Texas-based A to Z Tire & Battery, Inc. That business has since been renamed Omnisource.
+In June 2016, the company finalized the acquisition of Texas-based A to Z Tire & Battery, Inc. The business has since been renamed Radar Tires, Inc., formerly Omnisource.

 Brands

 Radar Tyres is the flagship brand of Singapore-headquartered Omni United.

 Omni United owns several brand names under which it offers products for passenger cars, SUVs, 4x4s, light trucks, vans, trailers, and commercial vehicles.